 There is need for additional homes across all tenures, with the demand for affordable housing at sub-market levels being particularly high.
-There are circa 2,100 households on the Housing Register for the BCP area all waiting for affordable housing in the form of either Council or Housing Association (RP's) Homes.
+There are circa 2,100 households on the BCP Housing Register, all waiting for affordable housing in the form of either Council or Housing Association (RP's) Homes.